NBI-Magnetism-Group/NCCO_Analysis_Code_2026/README.md

 ---

 ## Dependencies
-The project relies on the following Python packages (managed via the Anaconda environment in `NCCO_Env.yml`):
+The project relies on the following Python packages (managed via the Anaconda environment in `NCCO_Env.yml` which can be provided upon request):
 - `numpy`
 - `matplotlib`
 - `pandas`